You have finished your magnum opus, and your publisher wants an index.

 - start up SCP and click on File: New

-- in the right-hand box, highlight the folder in which you saved your chapters
+- in the top-right browse for the folder in which you saved your chapters

-- in the left-hand box, highlight the file(s) of your book and click on 'Add selected files'
+- in the left-hand box, highlight the Plain Text file(s) of your book and click on 'Add selected files'

-- change the Title in the top-left from Project1 to something like Chap1 (or whatever you want)
+- change the Title in the top-left from Project1 to something like MyBook (or whatever you want)

 - click on Save and after much working, it will offer to save the results with a name you choose.